dimaMachina/graphql-eslint/website/src/pages/rules/fields-on-correct-type.md

 ---
 description:
-  "A GraphQL document is only valid if all fields selected are defined by the parent type, or are an allowed meta field such as `__typename`.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL document is only valid if all fields selected are defined by the parent type, or are an allowed meta field such as `__typename`.'
 ---

 # `fields-on-correct-type`